-There are many different ways to exit your business and whilst common themes apply, construction firms presents a few bespoke challenges.
+There are many different strategies to exit your business and whilst common themes apply, construction firms presents a few bespoke challenges.

 After decades of owning Excelsior Panelling Systems Ltd, retirement beckoned for its 2 owners.
 They had bought the business via an MBO so had some insight to the process.
 Whilst they had not exclusively thought to sell this way, they were open to all possibilities.

 Looking for a handy checklist that will walk you through all that’s needed when preparing your business for sale?
 We’ve created one with all you need – and you can download it here.

 Vendors are making a compromise with an MBO.

 An open market sale might raise more money, a higher proportion of which you will receive at completion, but you’re dealing with an unknown buyer.
 Possibly even a competitor, which brings further challenges;

 - Will they deliver on the side of the agreement?

 - Are they trustworthy or trying to steal your contracts?